 3. Baking

 Imperfect produce can shine in baking!
-Overripe bananas are excellent for banana bread, slightly wrinkled apples can be used in pies or crumbles, and oddly shaped zucchini can be shredded into muffins or cakes.
+Use overripe bananas for banana bread, slightly wrinkled apples for pies or crumbles, and oddly shaped zucchini for shredded muffins or cakes.

 Ugly produce often adds moisture and flavors to baked goods, making it an excellent ingredient for home bakers.